BatteryDataAlliance/pyctiarbin/README.md

 - `test_name` - The test name to be used for any tests started.
 If left blank, Arbin will generate a unique random name for any started tests.
 Note that Arbin requires unique test names for each test.
 - `schedule` - The schedule to use for testing.
 - `test_schedule` - The test procedure to be used, if starting a test with a procedure.
 Not needed with direct control.
-- `arbin_ip` - The IP address of the Arbin server.
+- `ip_address` - The IP address of the Arbin server.
 Use 127.0.0.1 if running on the same machine as the server.
-- `arbin_port` - The port to TCP/IP port to communicate through.
+- `port` - The port to TCP/IP port to communicate through.
 - `timeout_s` - How long to wait on Arbin messages before giving a timeout error.
 - `msg_buffer_size` - How large of a message buffer size to use.